Click anything

 A Chrome extension that lets you operate any website with your voice.
 Click, fill forms, run multi-step tasks by saying them out loud, the way you’d describe them to a friend.

-Hold the shortcut.
+Toggle the extension on once.
 Talk like you'd describe a task to a coworker.
 No wake word.
 No commands to memorize.
+No buttons to hold.

-Audio streams to gpt-realtime.
+Audio streams to a realtime voice model.
 It hears your intent, reads the page, and decides the exact actions to take, in milliseconds.

 The extension clicks, types, scrolls, and submits on the real page, in front of you.
 Cancel anytime by saying stop.